HP Launches Small Form Factor Desktop AI PC With Focus On Power And Security

 HP has added to its recently announced portfolio of AI PCs with the launch of the HP Elite Small Form Factor 805 G9 Desktop PC.

-MainMicro Technologies Corporation (MainMicro) recommends HP business desktops for companies looking to power their most demanding applications.
+GHA Technologies recommends HP business desktops for companies looking to power their most demanding applications.
 The highly secure and easy to manage HP Elite 805 SFF is equipped with an AMD RyzenTM 8000 series processor and AMD RDNATM onboard graphics, and an NPU that work together to balance workloads and get the most out of cloud-based AI applications.

-“It's HP's mission to empower companies to capitalize on the power of AI,” said Jesse Fagen, President at MainMicro,“Organizations are adopting AI at a rapid pace.
-HP's new desktop AI PC, paired with MainMicro's expertise in client solutions can help companies equip their workers with powerful, secure devices to leverage AI now and in the future.”
+“It is HP's mission is to enable businesses to unlock the power of AI,” said John Bahaveolos, Senior Vice President, HP PC Navigator at GHA Technologies,“Organizations are embracing AI at an unprecedented rate.
+HP's new desktop AI PC, paired with GHA Technologies' IT Support and Integration Services can help businesses equip their employees with high-performance, secure devices capable of utilizing AI's potential, both now and in the future.”

 The HP Elite SFF 805 G9 Desktop PC is protected by HP Wolf Security to ensure business data stays safe.
 HP Wolf Security for Business creates a hardware-enforced, always-on, resilient defense.

-To learn more about the HP Elite SFF 805 G9 Desktop PC and MainMicro's client solutions, including licenses, antivirus software and client/server communication tools, visit MainMicro's website .
+To learn more about the HP Elite SFF 805 G9 Desktop PC and GHA Technologies' IT Support and Integration Services, visit GHA Technologies' website at .

-About MainMicro: MainMicro is an industry leading reseller of IT related hardware, software, and services, serving the New York area.
-MainMicro specializes in end-to-end technology solutions to help its customers achieve success.
+About GHA Technologies: GHA Technologies is one of the largest, private ESOP (Employee Owned) held computer companies in America.
+For over 34 years, GHA Technologies has been committed to delivering the best technology with a superior service experience to enable its customers to focus on their success.

 1 Copilot in Windows requires Windows 11.
 Some features require an NPU.
 Timing of feature delivery and availability varies by market and device.
 Requires Microsoft account to log in.
 Where Microsoft in Windows is not available, the Copilot key will lead to the Bing search engine.
 See .